-This document identifies many, but not all, of the myriad issues that should be considered when designing and evaluating proposals to expand health insurance coverage.
-Addressing these and other issues should help minimize any unintended consequences and increase the chances for success of any such proposal.
-This document does not cover implementation or administration, both of which will be critical to the success of any new initiative.
-Rather, in the sections that follow, we identify issues related to: the target population(s); the benefit packages; the costs to individuals, employers, and states; the impact on the health insurance market; the impact on regulation; and the impact on overall health costs.
+The purpose of this document is to identify the myriad issues that should be considered when designing and evaluating proposals to expand health insurance coverage.
+Addressing these and other issues should help minimize any unintended consequences of the proposals put forward and increase the chances for success.
+In the sections that follow, we identify issues related to the target population(s); the benefit packages; the costs to individuals, employers and states; the impact on the health insurance market; the impact on regulation; and the impact on overall health costs.

-Who Is the Target Population?
+2. Who Is the Target Population?

 The uninsured population is not a homogeneous group.
-It includes, among others, low-income workers who do not have access to or cannot afford employer-sponsored coverage, early retirees not yet eligible for Medicare, adults who do not feel that insurance is a good way to spend their money (these people are often young, but not always), individuals ineligible for or unaware that they are eligible for public programs, and unhealthy individuals who cannot obtain insurance at any price.
-A proposal could use a single approach to increase coverage among the uninsured, or it could use different strategies for different segments of the uninsured.
+It includes, among others, low-income workers who do not have access to or cannot afford employer-sponsored coverage, early retirees not yet eligible for Medicare, adults who do not feel that insurance is a good way to spend their money (these people are often young, but not always), individuals ineligible for or unaware that they are eligible for public programs, and unhealthy individuals who cannot obtain insurance at any price1.
+Some proposals use a single approach to increase coverage among the uninsured, whereas others use different strategies for different segments of the uninsured.